Tag: Maui North Shore

 There are two existing dwellings on the property.
 One is a simple two-story home.
 While modest, it makes for a great spot to enjoy the valley’s beauty.
 The second home is in need of considerable repair.
 It could be a project for those that want to fix things up or you could start a new with the spot making a wonderful building site.
 The true value of the property lies in the land itself.

 This tropical getaway on the North Shore of Maui is offered for $1,425,000.
-Check out the 7939 Hana Highway listing page for additional photos and details.
-Contact The Maui Real Estate Team with questions or to arrange a showing.
+This property sold in 2018!
+Contact The Maui Real Estate Team for assistance with other homes in the Maui Jungle.

 Maui Real Estate Blog